mozilla/nimbus-shared/README.md

 ### Python

 Native support coming soon.
 For now, consider using the NPM package and loading the schemas directly from the filesystem.
-After installing this package via `npm`, the schemas will be available aty `node_modules/@mozilla/rapid-experiments-shared/schemas/<group>/<type>.json`.
+After installing this package via `npm`, the schemas will be available at `node_modules/@mozilla/rapid-experiments-shared/schemas/<group>/<type>.json`.

 ---